 x Cannot download apps from Google Play

-x No ability to monitor, or restrict the phone
+x No ability to restrict the phone

 The Gabb Phone is able to connect to WiFi and use cellular data.
 However, it does not come with any sort of internet browsing, so children are unable to visit any websites.
 While this may be suitable for a very young child, visiting websites will become a necessity as a child gets older.
 Parents may prefer a safe phone such as the MMGuardian Phone that offers filtered internet browsing as an option for when their child reaches that stage.